 Figure 13 exhibits the contours of the translational/rotational temperature distribution calculated at the computational domain.
-The translational/rotational temperature peak occurs at the configuration nose and is approximately equal to 7,922 K. Figure 14 presents the contours of the vibrational temperature distribution calculated at the computational domain.
-The vibrational temperature peak is approximately equal to 5,028 K and is observed at the configuration nose.
-The effective temperature to calculation of the reaction rates (reaction rate control temperature, T{rrc}) is approximately equal to 6,311 K, which represents a temperature capable to capture the dissociation phenomena of N_2 and O_2 .
+The translational/rotational temperature peak occurs at the configuration nose and is approximately equal to 8,218 K. Figure 14 presents the contours of the vibrational temperature distribution calculated at the computational domain.
+The vibrational temperature peak is approximately equal to 3,139 K and is observed at the configuration nose.
+The effective temperature to calculation of the reaction rates (reaction rate control temperature, $T{\rm rrc}$) is approximately equal to 5,079 K, which represents a temperature capable to capture the dissociation phenomena of N_2 and O_2 .
 Good symmetry characteristics are observed in both figures.

-Figure 15 exhibits the mass fraction distribution of the five chemical species under study, namely: N, O, N2, O2 and NO, along the geometry stagnation line.
-As can be observed, discrete dissociation of N2 and O2 occur, with consequent discrete increase of the N, of the NO and of the O in the gaseous mixture.
-This behaviour is expected due to the effective temperature peak reached at the computational domain to the calculation of thermochemical non-equilibrium and to a secondorder numerical formulation, which behaves in a more conservative way (see [22]), providing minor dissociation of N2 and O2.
+Figure 15 exhibits the mass fraction distribution of the seven chemical species under study, namely: N, O, N2, O2, NO, NO+ and e-, along the geometry stagnation line.
+As can be observed, discrete dissociation of N2 and O2 occur, with consequent discrete increase of the N and of the NO, with subsequent reduction of the O, in the gaseous mixture.
+This behaviour is expected due to the effective temperature peak reached at the computational domain to the calculation of thermochemical non-equilibrium and to a secondorder numerical formulation, which behaves in a more conservative way (see [22]), providing minor dissociation of N_2 and O_2 .